Monica W. Latin

 Combining intellectual prowess, a fierce competitive spirit, great breadth of experience, and a deep-thinking, inquisitive nature, Monica is truly the complete package.
 Her keen analytical skills and exceptional dedication drive her to chart a strategic and efficient course of action.
 Monica’s colleagues also recognize that her outstanding leadership skills extend well beyond litigation and chose her to be their managing partner.

-Monica gathers disparate facts and pieces of information and distills them into a unifying theme to anchor the legal strategy.
+Monica gathers disparate facts and pieces of information and distills them into a unifying theme to anchor legal strategy.
 With superb courtroom skills, she advocates effectively before juries, vigorously furthering the interests of her clients.
 As a board-certified appellate lawyer, she knows how issues will look in hindsight and uses this knowledge to position her clients advantageously from the start.

 • Obtained $10.6 million arbitration award against her client’s former business partner.